 Layers

-Starting with version 0.17, a new concept of Layers has been added to ImFusion Labels.
-Instead of having a one-to-one association between a dataset and a type of annotation, there can now be multiple sets of annotations associated to each dataset.
+ImFusion Labels supports multiple layers of the same annotation type.
+Instead of having a one-to-one association between a dataset and a type of annotation, there can be multiple sets of annotations associated to each dataset.
 Each layer is individually defined with its own labels, and only a single layer is active at a time.
+This is useful for example for segmenting overlapping structures, or for having different sets of annotations for different annotators.

 Defining layers